civier/tree2dir/README.md

 AUTHOR: Oren Civier

-EXAMPLE:
+EXAMPLES:

+1)

-tree2dir a/1.txt a/b/2.txt
+tree2dir dira/1.txt dira/dirb/2.txt

 will create two symbolic links in the current directory:

-a_1.txt pointing to a/1.txt
+dira_1.txt pointing to dira/1.txt

-a_b_2.txt pointing to a/b/2.txt
+dira_dirb_2.txt pointing to dira/dirb/2.txt

+2)

+tree2dir `find /dira -name 1.txt`

+will create symbolic links to all the files named 1.txt in the tree below the directory /dira